azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ### Control Spec

 > **Passed:**
-> If any of the below condition is not satisfied:
+> If any of the below condition is satisfied:
 > - No permanent role assignments present at resource group scope apart from explicitly allowed roles.
 > - If no role assignment present at resource group scope.
 >